EdZielinski/Project4Final/README.md

 ## Key Components and Design

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This website consists of several pages: inex, layout, login, register, and route.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This website consists of several pages: index, layout, login, register, and route.
 It also has a script.js and style.css in the static folder.
 It has a Flask framework and an application.py file.
 The database name is shop.db and is sqlite.
-The event drivers below explain the functionality of this application and point out key components.

 **Event One -**